-8.3.1.
-COMPETITIVE SEALED BIDS (IFB)
+9.3.1.Sealed Bids

 An Invitation for Bids (IFB) is a formal solicitation issued by CVCOG to invite suppliers or contractors to submit competitive bids for a specific contract or project.
 The IFB outlines detailed specifications, requirements, and terms for the goods, services, or construction work needed.
-Bidders are required to provide their proposals based on the criteria specified in the IFB.
+Bidders are required to provide their bids based on the criteria specified in the IFB.
 The process is designed to ensure a fair and transparent selection of vendors by evaluating the bids on a competitive basis, typically focusing on price and compliance with the stated requirements.